alanshortis/short.is/_posts/2019-01-07-webpack-and-babel-for-react-from-scratch.md

 }
 {% endhighlight %}

-We can now using Styled Components in our React Component:
+We can now use Styled Components in our existing React app:

 {% highlight jsx %}import React from 'react';
 import { render } from 'react-dom';